AdobeDocs/cc-everywhere/src/pages/v4/index.md

   - https://github.com/undavide
 ---

-# Adobe Express Embed SDK Reference
+# Adobe Express Embed SDK API Reference

-## Embed and initialize the SDK

-1. Follow the steps in the Quickstart Guide to [embed the SDK](../guides/quickstart/index.md#step-2-embed-the-sdk) in your application.
+Welcome to the Adobe Express Embed SDK API references.
+The Adobe Express Embed SDK allows developers to seamlessly integrate Adobe Express capabilities into their own web applications, providing users with powerful editing tools and creative services directly within their digital environment.

+## Getting Started

+Before you dive into the API references, make sure you have completed the following steps:

+- Register Your Application: Obtain your API credentials by registering your application with Adobe.
+This will give you access to the necessary API keys and tokens.
+- Set Up Your Environment: Ensure that your development environment meets the prerequisites for using the SDK, including any required libraries or frameworks.
+- Read the Documentation: Familiarize yourself with the SDK documentation to understand the available features and how to implement them.

+Learn more about in the [quick start guide](../guides/quickstart/).

+## API Reference

+The Adobe Express Embed SDK API reference is structured to provide detailed information on the various endpoints, methods, and events available within the SDK.
+Here's a brief overview of the sections you'll find in the API reference:

+### Initialization

-2. After you have imported the SDK to your application, you need to call the `initialize` API first.
-View the full reference for that [API](./initialize/index.md) here.
+Once you have embedded the SDK into your application, the first step is to call the initialize API.
+This API initializes the SDK and prepares it for use within your application.

-### CCEverywhere

-Once you have successfully initialized the SDK, a Promise will be returned containing the [CCEverywhere](./sdk/src/3p/CCEverywhere/classes/CCEverywhere.md) object.

-As of today, it exposes:

-1. `editor`: Contains APIs for creating and editing in an embedded full editor
-2. `quickAction`: Contains APIs for launching quick actions
-3. `module`: Contains APIs for launching modules (Generate Image, edit image)

-### Initialize the SDK
+#### initialize()

 The asynchronous [`initialize()`](./sdk/src/3p/CCEverywhere/variables/default.md#initialize) method takes [hostInfo](./shared/src/types/HostInfo.types/interfaces/HostInfoSpecifiedBase.md), an optional [configParams](./shared/src/types/HostInfo.types/interfaces/ConfigParamsBase.md), an optional [authOption](./shared/src/types/Authentication.types/type-aliases/AuthOption.md) and returns a Promise with a [CCEverywhere](./sdk/src/3p/CCEverywhere/classes/CCEverywhere.md) object.